Helen Oxenbury: Awards

 Oxenbury is one of 14 illustrators to win two Kate Greenaway Medals (established 1955); Burningham is another.
 At the time, the annual award by the British Library Association (now CILIP) recognised the year's best children's book illustration by a British subject; two books were occasionally cited; there was no cash prize.
-Oxenbury won the Medal in 1969; the two books cited were The Quangle Wangle's Hat, an edition of Edward Lear's 19th-century poem, and The Dragon of an Ordinary Family, a new story by Margaret Mahy, both published by Heinemann.
+Oxenbury won the Medal in 1969 for The Quangle Wangle's Hat, an edition of Edward Lear's 19th-century poem.
 From 1989 to 1994 she was the Highly Commended runner up four times and she won again for an edition of Alice in Wonderland (Walker, 1999).
 CILIP's retrospective citation says: "More abundantly illustrated than previous editions ...
 Alice herself is a child of today – casually dressed, personable and spirited."
 Alice was named one of the top ten Greenaway Medal-winning works by a 2007 panel, composing the ballot for a public election of the all-time favourite.

-Oxenbury won two "Emils", the Kurt Maschler Award by the Maschler publishers and Booktrust that annually (1982 to 1999) recognised one "work of imagination for children, in which text and illustration are integrated so that each enhances and balances the other."
+Oxenbury won two "Emils", the Kurt Maschler Award by the Maschler publishers and Booktrust that annually recognised one "work of imagination for children, in which text and illustration are integrated so that each enhances and balances the other."
 The first was for So Much by Trish Cooke, one of her Greenaway runners up, and the second for Alice.

-Oxenbury also won three Nestlé Smarties Book Prizes (1985 to 2007), all in the 0–5 years category.
+Oxenbury won three Nestlé Smarties Book Prizes, all in the 0–5 years category.
 The Smarties Prize winners were elected by children from shortlists composed by a panel.
 Oxenbury-illustrated picture books were the overall winners for 1989, We're Going on a Bear Hunt retold by Michael Rosen, and for 1991, Farmer Duck by Martin Waddell, another Greenaway runner up.
 So Much was the 1994 age group winner.

 Farmer Duck was also the 1991 Illustrated Children's Book of the Year (British Book Awards).
 Tickle, Tickle, written and illustrated by Oxenbury, won the 1999 Booktrust Early Years Award.
 In the United States, Big Momma Makes the World by Phillis Root won the Boston Globe–Horn Book Award, picture books category.

-Media

-Oxenbury was the guest on the long-running Desert Island Discs on the BBC Radio 4 programme on Sunday 29 November 2020. hosted by Lauren Laverne.